alshedivat/al-folio/_pages/more.md

 nav: true
 ---

 As an excitable person, I have developed an interest in a large variety of things outside of math and outreach.
-Of course, at any given point, I'm engaged in only a small subset of them, but I'm happy to interact with people about any of these (and more).
+Of course, at any given point, I'm engaged in only a small subset of them, but I'm happy to interact with people about any of these (and be exposed to new things).

 * Salsa/Bachata and trying out new dance forms (excited about electroswing right now!)
 * Origami